tcutts/cdk-batch-python/README.md

 Science depends on the reproducibility of results.
 This includes the reproducibility of analysis.

-Historically, a lot of researchers struggled to run each other's code; developed on an individual specific system, and requiring work to run elsewhere.
+Historically, a lot of researchers struggled to run each other's code; developed on an individual specific system, and requiring difficult porting work to run elsewhere.

 Containers help solve a lot of this problem by at least packaging an application and a lot of its dependencies in a single runnable module.
 But that's only part of the story.
 What about everything else you need to run a scientific analysis at scale?
 Batch queues.
 HPC nodes.
 High performance networks.
 Firewalls.
 Centralised logging.
 Fault notifications.
 The list goes on...

-AWS of course has all of these features and more, but configuring them all individually through the AWS console is laborious and error prone.
+AWS of course has all of these features and more, but configuring them all individually through the AWS console can be laborious and error prone.

 AWS CloudFormation is a service allows you to describe all of your infrastratucture in template files, in either YAML or JSON.
 The service then turns these templates into a series of API calls and executes them to created the infrastructure.

-However, CloudFormation templates can be unwieldy to write and debug, especially as your stack gets more complex and has many cross-references between resources.
+However, CloudFormation templates still require you to specify many details and can become unwieldy to write and debug, especially as your stack gets more complex and has many cross-references between resources.

 What if you could write code in Python, or other languages with which you are